fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 03 Jan 2025 08:46:29 GMT
+🌲 Updated on Fri, 03 Jan 2025 20:16:18 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."